 The individual fields were each given a name so that family and hired help could easily locate areas.
 As you follow the trail that begins at the parking lot, you will be able to recognize each field by its name.
 The first field, “Three Corner Piece” abuts Marlboro and Haynes Roads and is adjacent to the parking lot driveway.
-On the left is “Noyes Hill” and on the right is the “Maple Grove”.
+On the left is “Noyes Hill” and on the right is the “Maple Grove.”
 Maple saplings were sold from here to other area farms.
-Continuing south on the trail you enter “Noyes Flat”.
-As you head toward the woods you are on “Noyes Island” surrounded by stonewalls, a ditch, and Sawmill Brook in the woods, parallel to the railroad tracks.
+Continuing south on the trail you enter “Noyes Flat.”
+Toward the woods, “Noyes Island” is surrounded by stonewalls, a ditch, and Sawmill Brook in the woods, parallel to the railroad tracks.
 The trails continue west through the “Rocky Piece” until the brook meets a pond.
 A former gristmill ran on the south side of the pond.
-At one time, the farm continued to Mossman Road where a few distinctive landmarks from yesteryear still remain.
+At one time, the farm continued to Mossman Road where a few distinctive landmarks still remain.